rolandobrown/cultureisdata/README.md

-# cultureisdata
+# Ruby AI
 A metarecits that explore Imagination, Programming, Culture, and of course Data.

 ## Instructions